grafana/pyroscope/examples/otelcollector/README.md

-# Grafana Agent mull mode integration
+# Grafana Agent pull mode integration

 This example demonstrates how you can use Grafana Agent with Grafana Pyroscope to profile otel collector.

 ### 1. Configure Grafana agent

-For Grafana Agent to pull profiles from your application, configure the agent for things like profiling configuration, targets, and possibly authentication.
+For Grafana Alloy to pull profiles from your application, configure the agent for things like profiling configuration, targets, and possibly authentication.

 You can find a list of [arguments](https://grafana.com/docs/agent/next/flow/reference/components/pyroscope.scrape/#arguments) and [supported blocks](https://grafana.com/docs/agent/next/flow/reference/components/pyroscope.scrape/#blocks) in the [Grafana Agent documentation for Pyroscope](https://grafana.com/docs/agent/next/flow/reference/components/pyroscope.scrape/)